80: JUST A WALK IN THE FOG

 A final look at the landscaping of the Ballinger’s beautiful backyard.

 Our alarm rang at precisely 6:00am on Monday July 30, 2018 and it was the day we were scheduled to drive south along the Pacific Coast Highway; leaving San Francisco behind as a fond and foggy memory.
 Before we actually got the PCH, however, we had a couple of stops to make along the way.
 First, we needed to ship Vicki’s Rae Dunn pottery back to Michigan as we had run out of room in the Mustang.
-After that two hour fiasco at Staples in San Mateo, we made our second stop on the campus of Stanford University in Palo Alto.
+After that two-hour fiasco at Staples in San Mateo, we made our second stop on the campus of Stanford University in Palo Alto.

 At 10:40am, we arrived at the Lou Henry Hoover House – which was not only a private residence, it served as the home to the Stanford University president.
 Vicki remained in the car while my photographer carried me along Mirada Avenue until we were in front of the historic home.
 Upon first look, the house appeared to be a conglomeration of shapes and architectural styles.
 Built in 1920, President Herbert Hoover’s wife designed the home that became their first and only permanent residence.
 In 1928, Herbert Hoover was in the house as he awaited the election results when he beat Alfred E. Smith for the Presidency.
 He was also there in 1932 when he lost the election to FDR.
 During the Hoover’s time in the White House, they made brief visits to the house.
 However, when they left Washington, the Hoover’s returned to that Palo Alto home; while also maintaining their apartment in NYC.
 When Lou Henry Hoover died in 1944, Herbert immediately deeded the house to Stanford University and he moved permanently into the Waldorf Astoria Hotel.